 - Mod Podge Gloss

 How to make realistic eyeballs for Halloween

-Depending on how smooth your polystyrene balls are you may need to remove any little lumps or bumps with a craft knife first before painting them with a layer or two of white craft paint.
+Depending on how smooth your polystyrene balls are, you may need to remove any little lumps or bumps with a craft knife before painting them with a layer or two of white craft paint.
 The craft paint creates a protective barrier on the balls and a smooth surface for the next steps.
 Please don’t use spray paint.
-It will eat into the polystyrene and you’ll be left with a chewed away eyeballs.
+It will eat into the polystyrene, and you’ll be left with chewed-away eyeballs.
 To make it easier, place the balls on a toothpick.
 I used the same trick when we made this oversized bead garland.

 Print out this free collection of different iris’s.
-Depending on the size of your balls you may need to resize them.
-Cut the eyes out and mod podge on them onto the painted balls.
+Depending on the size of your balls, you may need to resize them.
+Cut the eyes out and mod podge them onto the painted balls.

-You’ll probably find that the iris doesn’t lie completely flat of the ball.
+You’ll probably find that the iris doesn’t lie completely flat on the ball.

-To smooth it out, use your thumbnail to lightly push the iris printable down as flat as possible.
+To smooth it out, use your thumbnail to gently push the iris printable down as flat as possible.

 Be sure to dry the eyeballs on those toothpicks so the glossy mod podge can drip down.